10 Family Ski Resorts in or near Connecticut

 Located a little less than two hours from the Connecticut border in Kent, Hunter Mountain features four separate mountain faces offering a variety of terrain that caters to skiers of various ability levels.
 Ski lessons are offered for children ages 5 and up.
 Snow tubing lanes are nearly 1,000 feet long, and the tubing park features a snack bar and fire pit.

-All photos courtesy of Mohawk Mountain Ski Area, unless otherwise noted.
+All photos courtesy of the resorts, unless otherwise noted.